Trip Details

 • 4870m

 This is the day for Makalu Base Camp Exploration.
 Mighty Barun Glacier is dominant today.
 We view the south face of Mt Makalu and also a panoramic view of Everest and Lhotse.
-We further explore glaciers, lakes and the surroundings.
-We have the really blissful moment for accomplishing our trip.
+We further explore glaciers, lakes, and the surroundings.
+We have a blissful moment in accomplishing our trip.
 Overnight at Makalu Base Camp.

 • BF/Lunch/Dinner